Puccini TOSCA Parser

 Phase 4: Inheritance

-From this phase we onward only deal with the root unit, not the imported units, because it already has all names and types merged in.
+From this phase we onward only deal with the root file, not the imported files, because it already has all names and types merged in.

 This phase is complex because the order of inheritance cannot be determined generally.
 Not only do types inherit from each other, but also definitions within the types are themselves typed, and those types have their own hierarchy.
 Thus, a type cannot be resolved before its definitions are, and they cannot be resolved before their types are, and their types’ parents, etc.